LazyByteDev/grace-evil/README.md

 # grace-evil
 This repo just contains code that I made for Grace Evil before being kicked off the team.
-Please do not use my code without written permission from me.
+Please do not use my code without written permission from me. (most of the code is weird aswell, so don't mind that)